arizvisa/ida-minsc/docs/static/tagging.rst

     > res = custom.tags.list()
     > print repr(res)

-.. _tag-examples:
+.. _tagging-examples:

 -----------------------------------
 Examples - Application or Retrieval
 -----------------------------------

 The other aspect of the tag api is the application and retrieval of tags at a particular address.
-As was explained bit in :ref:`tag-usage`, this functionality is performed by either :py:func:`database.tag` or :py:func:`function.tag`.
+As was explained bit in :ref:`tagging-usage`, this functionality is performed by either :py:func:`database.tag` or :py:func:`function.tag`.

 To tag all of the marks inside the database::